riceissa/issarice.com/wiki/music-log.md

 * The Pillows: *Trial*
 * Sparklehorse: *It's a Wonderful Life*

+# August 2017

+* Radiohead: "Separator"
+* Sparklehorse: *Dreamt for Light Years in the Belly of a Mountain*
+* Sparklehorse: *Good Morning Spider*
+* Radiohead: Milan 2017 concert

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"